Anubhavbaranwal/CollabDocs/Readme.md

 - **User Authentication:** Secure user authentication and authorization using JWT.
 - **Document Management:** Create, edit, and manage documents with an intuitive interface.
 - **Rich Text Editing:** Full-featured rich text editor with formatting options.
-- **Commenting System:** Users can comment on documents for collaborative discussions.
 - **Document Sharing:** Share documents with other users via unique links.
 - **Version Control:** Track changes and view document history.
-- **Responsive Design:** Optimized for both desktop and mobile devices.

 ## Tech Stack

-- **Frontend:** React.js with Redux for state management, and Material-UI for responsive and modern UI components.
+- **Frontend:** React.js with Redux for state management, and Tailwind css used for Designing the web Application.
 - **Backend:** Node.js with Express.js to handle API requests, and Socket.io for real-time communication.
 - **Database:** MongoDB for storing user and document data.
 - **Authentication:** JSON Web Tokens (JWT) for secure user authentication.